Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 ![](Screenshots/oneHot/oneHot.png)

 Function to load training and testing images from png format will be neccessary too.
-<b> TODO </b> More explanations needed.
+It creates one hot encoded labels for each object type on `labelTensors`.
+Loads dataset of each object type on `tensorLists` and finally concatenate all image tensors into `xs`, and corresponding to them labels into `ys`.

 ```
 def getData path: